 Address: Piazza Santa Maria Maggiore.

 Santa Prassede Basilica

 Opening hours: Weekday 7.30am- 12pm and 4-6pm; Holidays ore 8am-12pm and 4-6.30pm

 Santa Pudenziana Basilica

 Sister of Prassede, Pudenziana was another martyr and her namesake early Christian basilica, Santa Pudenziana, lies a stone’s throw away from her sister’s resting place.
-Here you can admire some of the city’s oldest mosaics dating back between 410 and 417, created right after Alaric’s Visigoths’ deadly sack of Rome in 410.
-Images of Imperial Rome were adapted to the Christian message, so the Christ is portrayed sitting on Emperor Constantine’s throne and the Apostles dressed like Roman senators.
+Here you can admire some of the oldest mosaics in Rome dating back between 410 and 417, created right after Alaric’s Visigoths’ deadly sack of Rome in 410.
+Images of Imperial Rome were adapted to the Christian message, so Christ is portrayed sitting on Emperor Constantine’s throne and the Apostles dressed like Roman senators.

 Opening hours: Every day 8,30am-12pm and 3-6pm

 Santi Cosma and Damiano Basilica

 Romans’ talent for engineering and overall passion for beauty is legendary, with today’s ruins showing only a tiny part of the elegance and majesty of imperial times.
-Part of their glorious architecture, today we can stare at the wonderful Caracalla Baths.
-Thermae Antoninianae were commissioned by Caracalla in 212 AD, and it took 5 years and some 9,000 workers to build what now is one of the biggest and best preserved ancient thermal baths.
+As part of their glorious architecture, today we can stare at the wonderful Caracalla Baths.
+Thermae Antoninianae were commissioned by Caracalla in 212 AD, and it took 5 years and some 9,000 workers to build what now is one of the biggest and best-preserved ancient thermal baths.